NanoHttpd/nanohttpd/README.md

 			<version>CURRENT_VERSION</version>
 		</dependency>

-The included class *fi.iki.elonen.SimpleWebServer* is intended to be used as a starting point for your own implementation but it also can be used as is.
+The included class *org.nanohttpd.SimpleWebServer* is intended to be used as a starting point for your own implementation but it also can be used as is.
 Starting the class as is will start a HTTP server on port 8080 and publishing the current directory.

 ### Living on the edge